Architecture Laboratory PG (8409.6)

 Drawings and other graphics

 Presentations will usually require site plans, floor plans, sections and details, elevations and perspective drawings.
-These can be hand drawn or digital, depending on the particular assignment.
+These can be hand drawn or digital, depending on the particular assignment as described in the project handout.
 Design technical drawings should generally be to scale and labelled as such.
 Presentation of earlier concept and site sketching can also be useful.
 Always ensure the scale of graphics is suitable for the presentation, usually viewed at a distance of around 2–3 metres.

 ‘Stand up' presentations